DioDogHater/HolyCow/README.md

 - uint32, int32 or int
 - uint64, int64
 - float (64 bit floating point number)
-- flag (a flag is a boolean that occupies a single bit, only efficient if you need 4 or more of them, they have names though)
+- flag (a flag is a boolean that occupies a single bit)
-- bool (same as uint8, but (bool)54 == (bool)100)
+- bool (boolean as a single byte, but (bool)54 == (bool)100)
-- string (same as char*), but with more features
+- string, built-in string type with extra features.
 - pointer (type*), same as C syntax
 */